By Beomhee Han, Group Head and CMIM Lead Specialist, and Achri Anatanarak, CMIM Specialist

 In principle, conditionality should serve the same purpose in IMF-supported programs and CMIM arrangements.
 However, conditionality in the context of CMIM is different to that of the IMF because IMF financing programs stress structural conditionality, with loan tranches disbursed only upon the fulfilment of the requirements.
 By contrast, CMIM financing is provided upfront, with the fulfilment of conditionality requirements only relevant at the time of loan renewal.

-In additional, the CMIM employs less severe measures, such as self-imposed targets for requesting countries of the CMIM precautionary line IMF De-linked Portion facility, with requesting countries setting their own targets in underperforming areas as identified by the Economic Review and Policy Dialogue (ERPD) matrix.
+In addition, the CMIM employs less severe measures, such as self-imposed targets for requesting countries of the CMIM precautionary line IMF De-linked Portion facility, with requesting countries setting their own targets in underperforming areas as identified by the Economic Review and Policy Dialogue (ERPD) matrix.